 Call a professional

 Exercising on a machine that needs maintenance can be unsafe.
-If you don’t have time to regularly tune-up your machine or your unit has an issue that you can’t make head nor tail of, call the experts!
-Look for an insured and certified exercise equipment technician.
+If you don’t have time to regularly tune up your machine or your unit has an issue that you can’t make head nor tail of, call the experts!
+Look for an insured and certified exercise machine maintenance technician.
 Check with the store your unit was purchased at to see if they have a repair team or contact a specialty fitness equipment repair shop near you!

 What if it can’t be repaired?

 Our BC-wide program accepts exercise machines, small appliances, and power tools for recycling.
-We partner with more than 200 collection sites across British Columbia to recycle treadmills, cycling machines, ellipticals, and more.
-Use our Collection Location search tool to find an ElectroRecycle drop-off site near you!
+We partner with collection sites across British Columbia to recycle treadmills, cycling machines, ellipticals, and more.
+Please note, exercise equipment is not accepted at all ElectroRecycle collection locations.
+To find a location for recycling a large item like an exercise machine: